Wire Fox Terrier

 Activity distance rating

-Food Generally, this breed requires about 1 ½ to 2 cups of good quality dry dog food each day, over the course of two feedings.
-This will vary, however, based upon your Wire Fox Terrier's activity level and age.
+Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day given in two feedings.
+This will vary, however, based upon your Wire Fox Terrier’s activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Foxy.